GioeleLSPD/The-Framework-Five/README.md

 # **What does Moody Tunes do?**

-The call to action for users is selecting their current mood from the available ones in the search bar.
+Feature 1: The call to action for users is selecting their current mood from the available ones in the search bar.
 We have five possible moods which are: Chill, workout, passion, party and random.
 Our software will then generate a music playlist accordingly by selecting them from a 30,000 database of songs.
 Each playlist has its own ranges of values over 7 features, danceability, energy, loudness, speechless, instrumentalness, valence and tempo.

 Our goal was to allow everyone to find the correct song based on their mood.

 Feature 2: By analysing our dataset we were able to outline its characteristics.
 We selected: song number for each genre, number of songs of each artist, total number of songs present in the dataset.

 Feature 3: Artits present in the dataset organised in alphabetical order.

+Feature 4: The user can access to the function "discover", where he can obtain as an output a completely random song from our csv.
+The aim of this part of our project was allowing users to discover new tunes the may like and deepen their knowledge of music.

 # **We ask the user to:**